A-Z

 When the Belgian Debt Agency decides to launch a new OLO line (with a new coupon and a new maturity), it makes use of the syndication technique for the first tranche and not the auction system.

 Since 1999, the Belgian Debt Agency has systematically used the syndication technique which has the great advantage of making it possible to issue huge amounts (up to EUR 5 billion) at once.
 Thus, these OLOs have immediately a high degree of liquidity.
-Another advantage consists in the use of an order book which enables the Belgian Debt Agency to keep a close watch on investors, which is not the case for auctions to which only primary and recognized dealers have access.
+Another advantage consists in the use of an order book which enables the Belgian Debt Agency to keep a close watch on investors, which is not the case for auctions to which only primary dealers have access.
 During the allocation of orders, the Agency aims at highly diversifying the type of investors and their geographical location.